betosardinha/betosardinha/README.md

 ### Hi there 👋
 My name is Alberto Sardinha, and I'm from Brazil (🇧🇷).
 I studied web development at IFSP - Caraguatatuba.
 Studying since 2016 Bachelor in Computer Science at the Federal University of São Paulo.

-Currently working as an intern in Website Operations at Quero Educação.
+Currently working as an intern in software development and support at Quero Educação.

 🔭 Interested in Ruby on Rails, Python and Javascript.